elastic/elasticsearch/build-tools-internal/src/main/resources/run.ssl/readme.md

 All certs expire September 13, 2042,
 have no required password,
-require the hostname to be localhost or esX (where X=the name in the certificate) for hostname verification, and were created by the elasticsearch-certutil tool.
+require the hostname to be localhost or esX (where X=the name in the certificate) for hostname verification, were created by the elasticsearch-certutil tool.

 ## Usage